nikomatsakis/babysteps/babysteps/_posts/2019-07-08-async-await-status-report-2.md

 There's been a lot of great work on the `async fn` implementation since my first post -- we've closed over [40 blocker issues]!
-I want to give a special shout out to a few folks who made particularly important steps[^forgot]:
+I want to give a special shout out to the folks who worked on those issues:[^forgot]

 [40 blocker issues]: https://github.com/rust-lang/rust/issues?q=is%3Aissue+label%3AAsyncAwait-Blocking+is%3Aclosed
 [^forgot]: I culled this list by browsing the closed issues and who they were assigned to.
 I'm sorry if I forgot someone or minimized your role!
 Let me know and I'll edit the post. <3